usds/SME-QA-Website/pages/phases/certificate.md

   <div class="usa-alert__body">
     <h3 class="usa-alert__heading">Do not conduct a separate minimum qualification review</h3>
     <p class="usa-alert__text">
-      After SMEs have completed interviews and identified the applicants who are found to meet qualifications, do not conduct a separate minimum qualification review.
-For the duration of the hiring action, SMEs have used their expertise and technical ability to assess whether an applicant is truly qualified before being considered minimally qualified and eligible for Veterans' Preference.
+      SMEs have used their expertise and technical ability to assess whether an applicant is truly qualified before being considered minimally qualified and eligible for veterans' preference.
 As the HR specialist, you've reviewed every justification after each assessment to ensure it was rooted in one of the technical qualifications.
-No additional minimum qualification check is required.
-For more information, see "<a href="{{ site.baseurl }}/about/differences/#sme-assessment">How our process is different</a>."
+For more information, see "<a href="{{ site.baseurl }}/about/differences/#sme-assessment">How SME-QA is Different</a>."
     </p>
   </div>
 </div>